Estranged (song): Background

+Meaning

+Of the song, Axl in the early '90s said, “November Rain is a song about not wanting to be in a state of having to deal with unrequited love.
+Estranged is acknowledging it, and being there, and having to figure out what the f*** to do.
+It’s like being catapulted out into the universe and having no choice about it, and having to figure out 'What the f*** are you gonna do?'
+Because the things you wanted and worked for just cannot happen, and there’s nothing you can f***ing do about it.”

 Music video

-Released in December 1993, the official music video (directed by Andy Morahan) is the third part of an unofficial Del James series of videos (preceded by "Don't Cry" and "November Rain") from the Use Your Illusion I and Use Your Illusion II albums.
+First aired in December 1993, the official music video (directed by Andy Morahan) is the third part of an unofficial Del James series of videos (preceded by "Don't Cry" and "November Rain") from the Use Your Illusion I and Use Your Illusion II albums.
 The estimated budget was $4 million.
 The video is similar in style to the previous two in the trilogy.
 Its live scenes were shot at Olympiastadion in Munich, Germany.

-The song's video was placed on New York Times list of the "15 Essential Hair-Metal Videos".